 The similarly-rusting hub carriers were also re-blasted and painted:

 One of the things that took some time resolving was the issue of new bonded rubber ('Metalastik') bushes for the wishbones (A-frames in TVR terminology) and the lower differential mounts.
 They are, according to several sources including TVR specialists and internet know-alls, 'specials', 'unobtainable', 'obsolete', 'made in Lancaster' - and, of course the old favourite 'best replaced with Polyurethane'.
 My view of PU is best summed up as 'bollocks', and expensive bollocks at that.
-To be fair, extensive reading, calling and browsing (including contacting some of the former factory guys) did suggest that the original bushes weren't on a shelf anywhere easily to hand.
+To be fair, extensive reading, calling and browsing (including contacting some of the former factory guys, now independent suppliers) did suggest that the original bushes weren't on a shelf anywhere easily to hand.
 But 'specials'?
 I doubt it.
 The bushes are Imperial sizes.
 I'd have thought that if TVR had approached a bush manufacturer in the early-mid 1980s and asked for a brand-new bush, then surely it would have been to Metric sizes?
 More likely, the bush supplier looked at what they had lying around on a shelf and off-loaded them onto TVR, rather than tooling-up for some oddball size.
 So no, I don't believe that these bushes are anything mystical.
 I'm fairly confident I've ruled out Jaguar and Landrover as donor vehicles; nothing on any Ford or Vauxhall that I can find is the same so I suspect they were probably used on a milk-float or the Sherpa van or something equally bizarre - and as Lancaster isn't a million miles from Leyland, who knows? ;o) Speaking of Leyland, with typical British motor industry cheapness - sorry, ingenuity - the original Sherpa was built using lots of bits carried forward from earlier vehicles, all of which used Imperial fittings.
-Years later, under LDV, a lot of bits were changed to Metric sizes.
+Years later, rebranded as LDV, a lot of bits were changed to Metric sizes.